-In section \ref{sec:abel} we shift our attention to the various moduli spaces and study them via abelianization.
+In section \ref{sec:abel} we shift our attention to the moduli spaces of parabolic structures and flat connections and study them via abelianization.
 The space of special linear Fuchsian systems on a $4-$punctured sphere with prescribed residue eigenvalues $\pm\rho_i$ is a complex two dimensional variety, while the moduli space of (semi-)stable parabolic structures is a projective line equipped with its natural complex structure \cite{ArLy,LS}.
 The forgetful map from Fuchsian systems to parabolic structures gives rise to an affine line bundle whose underlying vector bundle consists of parabolic Higgs fields, i.e., meromorphic $\mathfrak{sl}(2,\C)-$valued $1-$forms with first order poles fixing a given parabolic structure when added to a compatible Fuchsian system.
-Generically, the eigenlines of parabolic Higgs fields are only well-defined on a torus given as the double cover of the Riemann sphere branched over the singular points.
+Generically, the eigenlines of parabolic Higgs fields are only well-defined on a torus given by the double cover of the Riemann sphere branched over the singular points.
 The eigenlines determine the parabolic structure and vice versa.
-This gives rise to a $2-$to$-1$ correspondence between the Jacobian of the torus and the moduli space of projective structures.
-This correspondence extends to flat line bundle connections on the one side and flat $\SLt-$connections on the other in the following way (Theorem \ref{two-to-one}): The eigenlines span the rank $2$ bundle away from the branch divisor and the connection gives rise to meromorphic line bundle connections on the eigenlines with first order poles (and fixed residues $\frac{1}{2}$) at the branch divisor.
-By factorizing the poles out, i.e., tensoring with a special flat meromorphic line bundle of degree $2$, one gets (ordinary) flat line bundles on the torus.
-Moreover, the second fundamental forms of the flat $\SLt-$connections with respect to the line subbundles are uniquely determined by the underlying holomorphic structure (Proposition \ref{explicit_coeff}).
-By choosing Darboux coordinates on the moduli space of flat line bundles over the torus we also obtain a new set of Darboux coordinates for the natural holomorphic symplectic structure on the moduli space of flat $\SLt-$connections on the $4-$punctured sphere with prescribed local monodromies, see Theorem \ref{Darboux_coord}.
+This gives rise to a $2-$to$-1$ correspondence between the Jacobian of the torus and the moduli space of parabolic structures.
+This correspondence extends to flat line bundle connections on the one side and flat $\SLt$ connections on the other in the following way (Theorem \ref{two-to-one}): The eigenlines of the parabolic Higgs field span the rank $2$ bundle away from the branch divisor and the connection gives rise to meromorphic line bundle connections on the eigenlines with first order poles (and fixed residues $\tfrac{1}{2}$) at the branch divisor.
+Factorizing out the poles, i.e., tensoring with a special flat meromorphic line bundle of degree $2$, yields (ordinary) flat line bundles on the torus.
+Moreover, the second fundamental forms of the flat $\SLt$ connections with respect to the line subbundles are uniquely determined by the underlying holomorphic structure of the line bundle (Proposition \ref{explicit_coeff}).
+By choosing Darboux coordinates on the moduli space of flat line bundles over the torus we also obtain a new set of Darboux coordinates for the natural holomorphic symplectic structure on the moduli space of flat $\SLt$ connections on the $4-$punctured sphere with prescribed local monodromies, see Theorem \ref{Darboux_coord}.